Canada and the Netherlands v. Syrian Arab Republic

-On 8 June 2023, the governments of Canada and The Netherlands brought a case against Syria before the International Court of Justice accusing the Syrian Government of torture and other cruel, inhuman and degrading treatment and punishment of its own population beginning at least in 2011 (when the Syrian civil war began), and of failing to fulfill its obligations regarding the prohibition against torture violating the United Nations Convention Against Torture.
+On 8 June 2023, the governments of Canada and the Netherlands brought a case against Syria before the International Court of Justice accusing the Syrian Government of torture and other cruel, inhuman and degrading treatment and punishment of its own population beginning at least in 2011 (when the Syrian civil war began), and of failing to fulfill its obligations regarding the prohibition against torture violating the United Nations Convention Against Torture.

 The Syrian government, in response, criticized the human rights record of Canada and The Netherlands, claimed that they were financing armed terrorist organizations in Syria, that they "serve the agendas of [the ICJ's] political American master", and that the accusations are disinformation and lies.
 Syria boycotted the first hearing.

 The Court approved provisional measures that order Syria to take measures to prevent acts of torture and other cruel, inhuman or degrading treatment and to preserve all evidence related to torture.

-Case Progression
+Progress of the case

-On 18 September 2020, The Netherlands formally notified Syria that it was requesting negotiations pursuant to Article 30(1) of the Convention against Torture, via Note Verbale.
-In response, The Syrian Government publicly denounced The Netherlands actions and put out a statement that criticized the human rights record of The Netherlands and claimed that they were financing armed terrorist organizations in Syria and that they serve the agendas of their political American master.
+On 18 September 2020, the Netherlands formally notified Syria that it was requesting negotiations pursuant to Article 30(1) of the Convention against Torture, via note verbale.
+In response, the Syrian government publicly denounced the Netherlands actions and put out a statement that criticized the human rights record of the Netherlands, claiming that they were financing armed terrorist organizations in Syria and that they "serve the agendas of their political American master."

-On 3 March 2021, Canada formally notified Syria of its request for negotiations pursuant to Article 30(1) via Note Verbale to the Permanent Mission of the Syrian Arab Republic to the United Nations.

-On 12 March 2021, Canada and the Netherlands announced their intention to their joint intention to file the case.
+On 3 March 2021, Canada formally notified Syria of its request for negotiations pursuant to Article 30(1) via note verbale to the Permanent Mission of the Syrian Arab Republic to the United Nations.
+On 12 March, Canada and the Netherlands announced their intention to their joint intention to file the case.

 Canada and the Netherlands claimed lengthy efforts over the course of more than two years, and that the dispute could not be settled through negotiation.
-And formally filed a case against Syria before the International Court of Justice on 8 June 2023.
-The case accused the Syrian Government of torture and other cruel, inhuman and degrading treatment and punishment of its own population beginning at least in 2011, and failing to fulfill its obligations regarding the prohibition against torture violating the United Nations Convention Against Torture.
-The International, Impartial and Independent Mechanism (IIM) that was created by the United Nations to investigate crimes in Syria welcomed the case stated its readiness to support the proceedings.
+They formally filed a case against Syria before the International Court of Justice on 8 June 2023.
+The case accused the Syrian Government of torture and other cruel, inhuman and degrading treatment and punishment of its own population beginning at least in 2011; and failing to fulfill its obligations regarding the prohibition against torture violating the United Nations Convention Against Torture.
+The International, Impartial and Independent Mechanism (IIM) that was created by the United Nations to investigate crimes in Syria welcomed the case and stated its readiness to support the proceedings.
 The United States also welcomed the proceedings.

-The first Hearing was due to open 19 July 2023 but was rescheduled to 10 October 2023.
-The reschedule was due to the request of the Syrian Government.
-Canada and The Netherlands regretted the delay.
-The Syrian Government Responded by attacking the case, calling the statements disinformation and lies.
-And claimed again that both countries are supporting terrorists and aggression against Syria.
-And that they lack legitimacy to talk on human rights.
-And that their history is stained with the crimes that were committed in the colonies and against their country's indigenous population.
+The first hearing was due to open 19 July 2023, but was rescheduled to 10 October 2023.
+The reschedule was at the request of the Syrian government.
+Canada and the Netherlands expressed regret over the delay.
+The Syrian government responded by attacking the case, calling the statements disinformation and lies, claiming again that both countries are supporting terrorists and aggression against Syria, that they lack legitimacy to talk on human rights, and that their history is stained with the crimes that were committed in the colonies and against their country's indigenous population.